libreswitch/ops/docs/event_logs_dev_guide.md

 ### C API usage
 Every daemon that defined its event category of interest and its events in a YAML file, calls event_log_init(category_name) during initialization.
 This enables the daemon to log all the events in that category by using the log_events(event_name, key-values,...)
 API.

+Make sure to include "eventlog.h" and add "-lsupportability" in the make file.

 Following is the syntax of the APIs:

 `int event_log_init("event_category")`